delayfiction/delayfiction/src/data/posts/2019-12/the-ballerina-or-how-to-effectively-become-a-circle.md

 *I’m not thirsty.*

-*Doesn’t matter if you’re thirty.
+*Doesn’t matter if you’re thirsty.
 Drink.
 It’ll help.*

 *But…*